Laura and Howard Turley at Audrey’s Wine + Bourbon in Waldo. Photos by Sarah Pope

 “We want people to come with an open mind about trying something new, this isn’t going to be a typical wine or bourbon place,” Howard said.
 “We’re going to taste this and experience this and teach you how to pair wine with bourbon.
 We want them to walk out and say, ‘Wow, that was cool.’”

 The Turleys, self-proclaimed “Waldonians” who have lived in the area for years, and in Howard’s case, have roots stretching back to a different generation, are thrilled to be opening a new venture in Waldo.
-They opened 75th Street Events in 2021 just east of the intersection between 75th and Wornall at 214 E 75th St. With the opening of Audrey’s Wine + Bourbon at 404 W. 75th St., the Turleys will be bringing people together on both sides of Waldo’s major intersection.
+They opened 75th Street Events in 2021 just east of the intersection between 75th and Wornall at 214 E. 75th St. With the opening of Audrey’s Wine + Bourbon at 404 W. 75th St., the Turleys will be bringing people together on both sides of Waldo’s major intersection.

 The Turleys discovered how much they enjoyed pairing wine with bourbon during a Covid-era date night at home.

-“We were having wine in the living room, and I asked Laura if she would like some bourbon and we realized, wow, the notes are really coming out,” Howard said.
+“We were having wine in the living room and I asked Laura if she would like some bourbon and we realized, wow, the notes are really coming out,” Howard said.

 They started looking into the idea of opening their own bar based on the pairing concept and realized Waldo would be a great place.
-After a false start at another location, the
+After a false start at another location, the Turleys found the available space adjacent to Pickleman’s Cafe and saw limitless potential.

 “We loved the view from 75th Street,” Howard said.
 “It’s got prominence and it’s right smack dab in the middle of Waldo.”